The Trump Organization: Investigations for fraud and tax evasion

 In January 2020, D.C.
-Attorney General Karl Racine sued the organization and Trump's inaugural committee on the basis that it had funneled nonprofit funding intended for the inauguration to the Trumps via event accommodations and a private party costing several hundred thousand dollars at the Trump Hotel.
+Attorney General, Karl Racine sued the organization and Trump's inaugural committee on the basis that it had funneled nonprofit funding intended for the inauguration to the Trumps via event accommodations and a private party costing several hundred thousand dollars at the Trump Hotel.
 Ivanka Trump testified in December 2020 that she had little to no involvement in the event, which Mother Jones reported in June 2021 was false.
 Donald Jr. similarly made key statements in his February 2021 testimony which Mother Jones reported in April 2021 were false.
 In November 2021, a D.C.
 Superior Court judge dismissed a portion of the lawsuit and dropped the organization as a defendant.
 Later that month, Racine filed a motion requesting for the organization to be reinstated as a defendant.
 In February 2022, this request was granted.
 In May, it was reported that the organization and inaugural committee, which both denied wrongdoing, would pay a $750,000 settlement which will benefit two D.C.-based nonprofits.

 In August 2020, New York Attorney General (AG) Letitia James disclosed in a court filing that her office was conducting a civil investigation of the organization for the asset inflation allegation, asking a court to compel the organization to provide information it had been withholding.
 The Manhattan DA, which had been seeking Donald Trump's tax returns, suggested in an August 2020 federal court filing that the organization was under investigation for bank and insurance fraud.
 Eric Trump was deposed on October 5.
 He reportedly invoked his Fifth Amendment right against self-incrimination over 500 times.

 On May 18, 2021, the New York AG's office announced that it was joining the Manhattan DA's office in probing the organization "in a criminal capacity."
 The Manhattan DA convened a special grand jury to consider indicting Trump, his company and/or executives.
-By June 2021, longtime chief financial officer Allen Weisselberg and chief operating officer Michael Calamari were under scrutiny of the Manhattan DA investigation.
+By June 2021, longtime chief financial officer Allen Weisselberg and chief operating officer Matthew Calamari were under scrutiny of the Manhattan DA investigation.